Zuhairmassri/finalproject-ece218/modules/README.md

 If the code is a) written from scratch, b) based on textbook code or c) based on code found online:

+The code for the timer module is based on the timer content we learned in chapter 8 of the textbook.

 A list of the hardware components connected to the Nucleo board, and the pins for each component: